-German Language and Literatures allow students to immerse themselves in the rich language and literature of the German-speaking world.
+German Language and Literatures allows German majors to immerse themselves in the rich language and literature of the German-speaking world.
 Our courses ask students to reflect on the nature and value of literary, cinematic, and artistic works as part of a larger inquiry into the meaning of life.

 Our faculty are both scholars and teachers who devote their careers to making important contributions to their disciplines through writing and research.
 They are committed to undergraduate education and teach everything from first-year seminars to advanced courses.View Faculty